alyf-de/erpnext_germany/README.md

 The receipts for transport and accommodation can be attached, but are not processed automatically.
 You can check them, create a **Purchase Invoice** and pay the respective amount to the employee.

 You can use our [Banking app](https://github.com/alyf-de/banking) to reconcile the **Expense Claims** and **Purchase Invoices** with the respective **Bank Transactions**.

+## Zusammenfassende Meldung

+Currently, this report lists all invoices as other service ("S").
+If you do triangular transactions ("D") or intra-Community supplies ("L"), you need to manually adjust this column in the CSV file.
+Automatically determining the service type is planned for a future version.

 ## Quick Start Demo